 Tips on avoiding alcohol when you’re pregnant

-It may help to ask your partner, friends and family to support you by not offering to buy, pour, or prepare you drinks.
+Your partner, friends and family can support you by not offering to buy, pour, or prepare you drinks (Brown & Trickey, 2018).
 It can help if your partner stops drinking too, or at least cuts down themselves when you’re pregnant.

 If you drink a lot and are worried about alcoholism and how to cut down, talk to your midwife or family doctor.
 Alternatively, you might prefer to call one of the helplines listed below.

-Confidential help and support is available from local counselling services (look in the telephone directory or contact Drinkline on 0800 917 8282).
+Confidential help and support is available from local and national counselling services.
 You can also talk to your midwife if you have any concerns about your drinking around the time of conception or in early pregnancy.